MdSamsuzzohaShayon/nodejs-marketplace-kinoverse/README.md

  📌 terms of service built in <br/>

+ 📌 Send email notification for subscriber and waitlist <br/>
  📌 Clapperboard text -> Become an investor for the future of the film industry by donating spare change and rounding up your everyday purchases.
 Apply for financing for your film or startup business with Clapperboard. <br/>

-  “careers” - “Kinoverse will be offering a earn and learn…” changed to “Kinoverse is offering a earn and learn…”
+ 📌 “careers” - “Kinoverse will be offering a earn and learn…” changed to “Kinoverse is offering a earn and learn…” <br/>

 Then on the form we will offer a option for them to click.
 They have to click one, and they can click both.
 The options will say “I am interested in” and the choices are “Screenwriting” or “3D animation”
 [11:51 am, 04/02/2022] Jaden, Upwork: I forgot to tell you!
 I have some code I wanted to add to a subdomain only accessible by me, and people who have the link.
 It will be a employee payment portal.